NatalieC15/Coding/README.md

 Simply download the correct installation for the computer being used and follow installation instructions.

-Installing python:
+## Installing python:

 Anaconda can be downloaded from [here](https://www.anaconda.com/download).
 It should be ensured at this point when chosing the download that python version 3.x is installed, as this is the version used in the creation of this project.
 Then follow the installation instructions.

-Setting up Github on your computer:
+## Setting up Github on your computer:

-To set up Github you first need to create an account on [GitHub](https://github.com/).
-To configure Git on the computer use the following in the shell:
+To set up Github you first need to configure Git on the computer using the following in GitBash:
 ```
 $ git config --global user.name "Your Name"
 $ git config --global user.email yourname@yourplace.org